abhibongale/Bet-Analysis/README.md

 # Bet-Analysis

 ## About
-Bet-Analysis about predicting the likelihood of wins and goals scored by the players
+Bet-Analysis is about predicting the likelihood of wins and goals scored by the players
 ## Result